 When advisory fees are deducted directly from client accounts at client's custodian, PCA will be deemed to have limited custody of client's assets.
-Because client fees will be withdrawn directly from client accounts, in states that require it, PCA will send an invoice monthly to the qualified custodian to withdraw fees.
-Each time a fee is directly deducted from a client account, PCA concurrently:
+Because client fees will be withdrawn directly from client

 - A. Will possess written authorization from the client to deduct advisory fees from an account held by qualified custodian. - B. Send the qualified custodian written notice of the amount of the fee to be deducted from the client's account. - C. Sends the client a statement or invoice itemizing the fee.
 Itemization includes the formula used to calculate the fee, the value of the assets under management on which the fee is based, and the time period covered by the fee.